Cleaning the Schmutz Off Your Dulcimer

 So, the impetus for this article comes from an observation and conversation with an old guitar player.
 Now, you might ask was that a conversation with a guitar player who was old or guitar player who played old guitars?
 The answer is, “Yes".

 What caught my attention was the obvious amount of “schmutz” on his guitar.
-(In the world of woodworkers “schmutz” is just another word for grime, dirt, or foreign stuff; it's just more fun to say “schmutz.”)
-Anyway, this schmutz was everywhere - this old guitar player had touched his old guitar over the course of several years.
+(In the world of woodworkers’ “schmutz” is just another word grime, dirt, or foreign stuff; it's just more fun to say “schmutz.”)
+Anyway, this schmutz was everywhere this old guitar player had touched his old guitar over the course of several years.

-I think this is important for the aesthetic reasons.
+I think this is important for the esthetic reasons.
 Keep your instrument beautiful.
 Think about it.
 There is great emotional value in knowing your instrument looks great.

-Liberon comes in several shades but you will want to order clear or neutral.
+Liberon's comes in several shades but you will want to order clear or neutral.
 It has a pleasant odor.
 It is called “paste" wax but it is very soft.
-It is expensive but one can of it will probably last a life time.
+It is expensive but one can of it will probably last a lifetime.

 With either product, apply with a soft cloth.
 Rub in circular fashion over the schmutz and rub it off before it dries.
 It will dissolve the schmutz and recondition the wood.
-This process could repeated in the case of stubborn schmutz.
-Use a Q-tip to clean out the corners between the edges of the frets and the fretboard.
+This process could be repeated in the case of stubborn schmutz.
+Use a Q tip to clean out the corners between the edges of the frets and the fretboard.